Buying a safe pram or stroller: tips

-Here are more tips to help you make sure you’re buying a safe pram or stroller for your baby:
+Here are more tips to help you make sure you’re buying a safe pram or stroller:

 - Always look for a strong frame, with easy steering and a strong and secure footrest.

-- Ensure your pram or stroller has a five-point harness that goes around your baby’s waist, over her shoulders and between her legs.
+- Ensure your pram or stroller has a five-point harness that goes around your child’s waist, over their shoulders and between their legs.

-- Check that the pram or stroller has at least one or more parking brakes, with red parking brake levers.
+- Check that the pram or stroller has one or more parking brakes, with red parking brake levers.